The Book Of Neuropoetry

-The Science and Practice of Evidence-Based Horsemanship (Coming in Fall 2025)
+The Science and Practice of Evidence-Based Horsemanship ( On sale soon! )

 This is not your typical horse training book—it’s a guide in understanding and working with the horse’s nervous system.
 Drawing from cutting-edge neuroscience and neuroendocrinology, this work reveals what’s happening inside the horse’s brain and nervous system—and why that knowledge changes everything.